kyuupichan/ieee754/docs/ieee754.rst

 .. method:: pack(endianness=None)

-   Encode the three parts of the floating point value as `bytes`.  *endiannness* is the byte order of the encoding, valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.
+   Encode the three parts of the floating point value as a byte string.  *endiannness* is the byte order of the encoding; valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.

 .. method:: nan_payload()